Hiking the 2nd Most Climbed Mountain: Mount Hood

 All the conditions necessary to trigger one of these devastating debris flow occurred in November 2006 on the south side of Mt Hood.

-Exposed unconsolidated sediment: Here are two of our photos taken along the Eliot Glacier that show the mountain really is just an enormous collection of unconsolidated and unstable glacial debris.
+Exposed unconsolidated sediment: These two photos we captured along the Eliot Glacier show how the mountain is essentially a vast accumulation of loose and unstable glacial debris.

 For more pictures like this click here for the blog: Hiking Cooper Spur on Mount Hood.

-During the November storm, a section of the Eliot Glacier moraine wall failed triggering a massive debris flow that roared over 5 miles down the Eliot Creek and into the valley.
-As the flow sped down the mountainside it dropped large and small debris everywhere along its path.
-Here are two photo taken of the White River bridge on Highway 35 after the debris flow (courtesy of Oregon Dept. of Transportation).
+In the November storm, a portion of the Eliot Glacier moraine wall collapsed, causing a significant debris flow that surged over 5 miles down Eliot Creek into the valley.
+As it rushed down the mountainside, the flow scattered large and small debris throughout its path.
+Here are two photos of the White River bridge on Highway 35 following the debris flow (courtesy of the Oregon Dept. of Transportation).

 The river looked quite peaceful during our visit.
 Calm for the time being.